sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 The process of writing the drivers themselves is mostly straightforward - implement the protocols that the chip manufacturers specify in the datasheet.
 The first version of the driver is always a fully synchronous version, i.e., all communication with the device is commanded by the main thread.
-This makes it easy to meet deadlines when it comes to upcoming tests.
+This made it easy to meet deadlines when it comes to upcoming tests.

 The next step is implementing interrupt-driven I/O. For our purposes, this isn't